Persian carpet: Nomadic/tribal carpets

-Technical characteristics of Persian nomadic carpets

 Kurds

 The Kurds are an ethnic group, mostly inhabiting the area spanning adjacent parts of southeastern (Turkey), western (Iran), northern (Iraq), and northern (Syria).
 The large population and the wide geographical distribution of the Kurds account for a varied production spanning a spectre from coarse and naïve nomadic weavings to the most elaborate town manufacture carpets, finely woven like Senneh, or heavy fabrics like Bijar carpets.
 Although Kurdish rugs represent a traditional part of Persian rug production, they merit separate consideration.

 Senneh carpets

 The city of Sanandij, formerly known as Senneh, is the capital of Iran's Kurdistan province.
 The rugs produced here are still known, also in the Iran of today, under their trade name "Senneh".
 They belong to the most finely woven Persian rugs, with knot counts up to 400 per square inch (6200/ dm2).
 The pile is closely clipped, and the foundation is cotton, also silk was used in antique carpets.
 Some fine carpets have silk warps dyed in different colours which create fringes in different colours known as "rainbow warps" in the rug trade.
 Mostly blue colours are used in the field, or a pale red.
-The predominant pattern used to be the Herati pattern, with a lozenge-shaped central medallion also filled with repeating Herati patterns on a different background colour.
+The predominant pattern used to be the Garus pattern, with a lozenge-shaped central medallion also filled with repeating Garus patterns on a different background colour.
 More realistic floral patterns are also seen, probably in rugs woven for export to Europe.